heitorado/comics-app-challenge/README.md

 The service, on the other side, acts as a glue layer between the controller and the wrapper, but it is also ignorant about what the controller does.
 It just knows how to call the wrapper, process the raw hash payload into 'Comic' objects and send them back.
 The controller now has easy-to use wrapped objects with useful information to populate the views.

 #### Part 5
 Sorting was a bit of a headache.
 Spent several hours trying to understand some inconsistencies on the API.
-First, I'm assuming that the paramter that has to be sorted is the 'onsaleDate' since this is the parameter used by the official Marvel website for the "published at" date.
+First, I'm assuming that the parameter that has to be sorted is the 'onsaleDate' since this is the parameter used by the official Marvel website for the "published at" date.
 Problems:
 - This was an url that came in one of the API responses for a comic: https://www.marvel.com/comics/issue/3627/storm_2006?utm_campaign=apiRef&utm_source=07e3e205bebd46de31d15ee9a76d85c2.
 Accessing it, the title says the comic is from 2006, but the "Published" says "December 31, 2029".
 There are a couple of other comics with years such as 2029 and 2099.
 - Some comics have this weird release date and also a lot of other comics with different ids associated to it, called "variants".
 From those variants, though, very few have a cover image, as can be seen here: https://www.marvel.com/comics/issue/59739/civil_war_ii_kingpin_2016_1_noto_character_variant/noto_character_variant?utm_campaign=apiRef&utm_source=07e3e205bebd46de31d15ee9a76d85c2
 - I though about excluding from the response comics that were with a release date after the current day, but that would not solve the problem.
 After some investigation on the ordered response that came from the API, there still are some inconsistencies between the published date and the title of the comic itself: https://www.marvel.com/comics/issue/84362/avengers_2018_44.
 This one has "(2018)" in the title but the Marvel website says it was published in April 7th, 2021.
 The release date is the same for all its variants as well.